 Perhaps the president is simply rewarding two men he perceives as having been loyal to him.

-To become aware of directly through any of the senses, especially sight or hearing.
+to become aware of (something) through the senses, esp the sight; recognize or observe